 It’s time-consuming work to regularly check your website security for malware but it’s too important for your website because without any security there are 70-8-% chances that your website gone hacked.
 So you have to put out WordPress security plugins.
 A security plugin takes care of your site security, scans for malware, and monitors your site 24/7 to regularly check what is happening on your site.
 I recommend you Use WORDFENCE Security Plugin for your website.

 As a matter of course, to login to WordPress the location is “yoursite.com/wp-administrator”.
 By abandoning it as default you might be focused on a beast power assault to split your username/secret word mix.
 To forestall this, you can change the administrator login URL or add a security question to the enrollment and login page.

 4. Limit Login Attempts

-WordPress allows users to try to login as many time as they want.
+WordPress allows users to try to login as many times as they want.
 While this may help if you frequently forget what letters are capital, it also opens you to brute force attacks.

 After reaching the login attempts they are temporarily blocked.
-The limits your chance of a brute force attempt as the hacker gets locked out before they can finish their attack.
+This limits your chance of a brute force attempt as the hacker gets locked out before they can finish their attack.

 5. Disable File Editing

 While setting up your WordPress site there is a code editor shown in your dashboard which allows you to edit your theme and plugin.
 It can be accessed by going to Appearance>Editor.